Financing Available! We have financing options available for your next project. Learn more →

 What a Concrete Footer Is and Why It Matters for Your Foundation

-A properly sized concrete base distributes a building's weight so posts and walls can stay stable over the long run.
+A properly sized concrete base spreads out a building's weight so posts and walls remain stable over time.

 In simple terms, a footing is a wider concrete pad set below a post or wall.
 It adds bearing area so the foundation is less likely to settle in an uneven way.